clusterlink-net/clusterlink/website/content/en/docs/main/tutorials/bookinfo/index.md

     which is more suitable for Kubernetes clusters running in the cloud.
    {{< /notice >}}

-2. Verify that ClusterLink control and data plane components are running:
+2. Verify that the ClusterLink control and data plane components are running:

    It may take a few seconds for the deployments to be successfully created.